designbyfront/Import-Data-into-ExpressionEngine/README.md

 ## Installation ##
 -- [Back to top](#contents)

-* The directory structure inside the _EE1_ directory mimics that of a standard EE1 installation.
+* The directory structure inside the `EE1` directory mimics that of a standard ExpressionEngine 1 installation.
 Use this to place the files in the correct place.<br />
 It will contain:
     * 1 Extension
         * 1 extension file